 Individuals can switch to individual coverage due to a qualifying life event that creates a SEP. |

-If your organization has 20 or more FTEs and offers a group plan (or you’re in a state with mini-COBRA coverage and have fewer than 20 FTEs), your health plan administrator must offer continuation coverage to employees and their dependents who have qualifying events.
+COBRA coverage is an essential protection from coverage gaps for workers who lose their employer-sponsored group health, dental, or vision insurance.
+If your organization has 20 or more FTEs and offers a group plan (or has enough FTEs to be subject to your state’s mini-COBRA law), your health plan administrator must provide continuation coverage to employees and their dependents who have qualifying events.

-But, there are alternatives to COBRA for individuals, including individual health insurance plans and short-term insurance.
+Luckily, there are alternatives to COBRA for individuals, including individual health insurance plans and short-term insurance.